Cosmology at the end of the world: Acknowledgements

 \section{{Acknowledgements}}

 This work was supported in part by the U.S. Department of Energy, Office of Science, Office of High Energy Physics QuantISED Award DE-SC0019380 and by the Simons Foundation via the It From Qubit collaboration.
-We thank M. Van Raamsdonk, C. Waddell, D. Wakeham, M. Rozali, S. Cooper, R. Sundrum, R. Bousso, and J. Maldacena for useful discussions.
+We thank M. Van Raamsdonk, C. Waddell, D. Wakeham, M. Rozali, S. Cooper, R. Sundrum, R. Bousso, S. Kumar, Y. Wang and J. Maldacena for useful discussions.

 \begin{appendices}

 \appendixpage